Important Disclosure — Please Read

 Title Review

 Your lawyer or notary searches title and confirms liens, easements, or encumbrances.
+Consider consulting a lawyer or notary early in the process.

 Step 7